Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nothing is impossible

-Under the pen name Thao Min, in nearly 300 pages, the author tells her own story of fighting death and life after the incident.
+With the pen name Thao Min, in nearly 300 pages, the author has told her own story of fighting death and life after the incident.
 As the title of the book, Phuong Thao wants to convey the message: Living life to the fullest is to cherish every minute, every second; living life to the fullest to see that what you have is precious; living life to the fullest to not waste your youth, silently thanking the past to have the present moments.
 That is also the reason why this book makes a difference in the current stream of self-improvement and self-development books.

 By the end of 2024, the book will be published by Dan Tri Publishing House.
 The book is currently sold at Fahasa Bookstore System, Dong Tay Bookstore and e-commerce platforms such as Tiki, Shopee...